West Space Commission

 Gabi Briggs

-Nurturing the legacy of her late nan Patsy Cohen’s research, Gabi Briggs: ARKAN & IRBELA transforms the gallery into a location for the two women to dialogue across time and space, film and print publishing.
+Nurturing the legacy of her late nan Patsy Cohen’s research, Gabi Briggs' commission transforms the gallery into a location for the two women to dialogue across time and space, film and print publishing.

-"ARKAN & IRBELA was a complicated project to conceptualise, and I am grateful to West Space for helping me discern how to communicate the deep and complex cultural meaning to audiences.
+"ARKAN & IRBELA was a complicated project to conceptualise and I am grateful to West Space for helping me discern how to communicate the deep, complex cultural meaning to audiences.

 Throughout the development of this project, West Space remained respectful and flexible to my wishes and creative decisions.
 They introduced me to mentors D Harding, Julie Gough, and Tristen Harwood to help shape the trajectory of my research.
 Discussions and workshops allowed me to share my research with First Nations communities both in Melbourne and on Anaiwan Country — the place this commission connects to.”Gabi Briggs